 According to Hotel.com, a budget hotel at Disneyland costs about $145/night.

 I was able to stay at one of the nicest hotels near Disneyland for under that price.

 Let’s see how we can make that possible for you too.

 What you should look for when booking a hotel for your Disneyland trip:

 - Free Breakfast

-Disneyland actually has only three hotels on-site, and they are all high priced.
-But if you really want to stay on property, there are a few ways to get a good price for a Disneyland hotel.
+Disneyland actually has only three hotels on-site, and they are all high-priced.
+But if you really want to stay on the property, there are a few ways to get a good price for a Disneyland hotel.

-My experience: I’m a DVC member, which means I get to use my points to book rooms.
-The only DVC hotel at Disneyland is the Grand Californian, and it’s very popular.
-Because of this, it can be very hard to book a room at the Grand Californian.
+My experience: I’m a DVC member, which means I get to use my points to book rooms at the Grand Californian or The Disneyland Hotel

 You usually have to watch the availability and book long in advance, so it can be difficult to stay there, much less do it for a low price.
 But it can be managed.